-In anamnesis it is important to check for symptoms.
-As pre– and early stages of cervical cancer are usually asymptomatic, they usually represent a random finding.
-In 90% of cases, however, advanced cancers show symptoms like contact bleeding, lymphoedema of the legs, ureteral stenosis, ileus symptoms or back pain.
+Because pre-malignant and early stages of cervical cancer are usually asymptomatic, they usually represent a random finding.
+In 90% of the cases, however, advanced cancers show symptoms, such as contact bleeding, lymphedema of the legs, ureteral stenosis, ileus symptoms, or back pain.

-In addition, the colposcopy can take place, in which the portio is viewed through a colposcope in 6 to 40-fold magnification.
-For an extended investigation, the portio can be dabbed with acetic acid or Lugol-iodine solution (Schiller-iod sample).
-In the case of the latter, the epithelium becomes brown in the normal case, while atypical altered epithelium remains bright.
+In addition, a colposcopy can be used to view the ectocervix under a 6- to 40-fold magnification.
+For an extended investigation, the ectocervix is dabbed with acetic acid or Lugol’s iodine.
+In the case of the latter, the normal epithelium turns brown, while the atypical, altered epithelium remains bright.

-A detailed description of the various diagnostic steps of gynecological examination can be found here: Diagnostics of female genitalia.
+The various diagnostic steps in the gynecological examination are found here: Diagnostics of female genitalia.

-HPV infection can be detected by PCR test.
-Since papillomaviruses are found in 98% of the invasive carcinomas, a negative test result almost excludes an oncological hazard.
-However, a positive finding only indicates a potential disease risk.
-Thus, HPV diagnostics are suitable for supplementary examination in suspicious findings, but not as a screening method.
+HPV infection can be detected using a PCR.
+Because papillomaviruses are found in 98% of invasive carcinomas, a negative test result almost excludes oncologic risk.
+However, a positive finding only indicates potential disease risk.
+Thus, HPV diagnostics are indicated for supplementary examination in suspicious findings, but not as a screening method.

-Another, more invasive method is conization.
-In this case, pathological tissue, which should contain both the endocervix and the ectocervix, is removed either by means of a scalpel (knife conization) or electric loop (loop conization, LEEP).
-Because of the typical tumor localization (sexually mature women: portio surface, older women: cervical canal), the cones taken should be flat in premenopausal women and high and narrow in postmenopausal cases.
-Disadvantage of this method is the risk of bleeding and late complications, such as cervical stenosis and insufficiency.
+Conization is a more invasive method entailing the removal of pathological tissue containing both the endocervix and the ectocervix, using a scalpel (knife conization) or electric loop (loop conization, LEEP).
+Because of the typical tumor localization (sexually mature women: ectocervix; older women: cervical canal), the cones are flat in premenopausal women and high and narrow in postmenopausal cases.
+However, this method is associated with the risk of bleeding and late complications, such as cervical stenosis and insufficiency.

-In addition to speculum adjustment and palpation, the evaluation of the spread of the tumor is also included in histologically confirmed cancer.
-For this purpose, transvaginal and renal ultrasound should be performed.
+In addition to direct visualization of the cervix via a speculum and palpation, the evaluation of tumor spread is also mandatory in histologically-confirmed cancer.
+Therefore, transvaginal and renal ultrasound is performed.

-Patients with histologically confirmed cervical cancer FIGO stage from IB2 up to and including III should receive an MRI basin for the assessment of locoregional tumor spread.
+Patients with histologically confirmed cervical cancer FIGO stage from 1B2 up to and including III should receive a baseline MRI for the assessment of locoregional tumor spread.

-If necessary, rectoscopy and cystoscopy can be performed and, in FIGO IB2, a CT of thorax and abdomen can be used to assess the extrapelvic tumor spread.
+If necessary, rectoscopy and cystoscopy can be performed.
+In FIGO IB2, a CT of the thorax and abdomen can be used to assess extrapelvic tumor spread.

 Therapy of Cervical Cancer

-The therapy of cervical cancer consists in a complex individual treatment planning, which must be adapted to the individual case.
-In addition to the stage classification, factors such as child planning, patient age and risk factors play a role.
+Therapy of cervical cancer is tailored to individual cases and entails complex individual treatment planning.
+In addition to the stage classification, factors such as family planning, patient age, and risk factors are considered.

 Treatment of cervical intraepithelial neoplasia (CIN)

-The spontaneous recovery rate of CIN I and II is high, which is why a control cytology should be performed here after three months.
+The spontaneous recovery rate of CIN I and II is high, and therefore, follow-up cytology is needed after 3 months.

-Another method is laser surgery, in which the pathological tissue is destroyed by a laser beam at a depth of 5 to 7 mm.
-This method is only slightly invasive, but histological assessment is not possible.
+Laser surgery is another option, in which the pathologic tissue is destroyed by a laser beam at a depth of 5–7 mm.
+This method is only slightly invasive, but a histologic assessment is not possible.

 Treatment of early stages of cervical cancer

-Cancer with early stromal invasion can be cured by a hysterectomy (see below).
-In the case of a microcarcinoma (FIGO IA2), the removal of the pelvic lymph nodes is also considered.
-If a child’s wish is required, a conization can be sufficient.
+Cancer with early stromal invasion can be cured by hysterectomy (see below).
+In the case of a microcarcinoma (FIGO 1A2), the removal of the pelvic lymph nodes is another option; however, women contemplating pregnancy and childbirth may undergo conization alone.